 Re-assemble the Keyboard

 After ensuring that the keys are completely dry, pop them back into place.
 Each key should snap back into place after applying a little amount of pressure.
 Since you might forget where some of the keys go, you can consult your keyboard maps or simply leave the job to a janitorial professional.

-- Clean you keyboard thoroughly at least once a year.
-During the winter months you should clean it more often because of the flu and other colds that are passed around the office.
+- Clean your keyboard thoroughly at least once a year.
+During the winter months, you should clean it more often because of the flu and other colds that are passed around the office.

 - Prevent the growth of germs, don’t eat at your keyboard.